 The IVF roller coaster can be a physical, emotional and extremely stressful ride.
 And if you are paying for your treatment at every stage of the process, the financial cost can quickly add to the emotional strain.

-There are still a number of ways to obtain free IVF treatment, but with the recent changes to provision by some regional Care Commissioning Groups (CCGs), the traditional route to free treatment via NHS funding may not be as available as it once was, which makes it more important now than ever before to choose the route to free IVF that is right for you.
+There are still a number of ways to obtain funded or free IVF treatment, but with the recent changes to provision by some regional Care Commissioning Groups (CCGs), the traditional route to treatment via NHS funding may not be as available as it once was, which makes it more important now than ever before to choose the route to funded IVF that is right for you.

 Egg sharing has fast become one of the most popular routes to obtaining free IVF.
 It gives one woman the opportunity to afford her treatment whilst also wishing to help another who cannot produce any of her own eggs to start her family.
 At Herts & Essex, we run one of the most successful egg sharing programmes in the UK, whereby we reward an egg donor with completely free IVF treatment.
 Egg donors must be under 36 years of age and able to produce enough good quality eggs to give herself and the anonymous recipient the best chance of conception.
 If you are considering becoming an egg share donor we initially ask that you complete a health questionnaire, which must be verified by your family doctor.
 All donors must undertake implications counselling with an independent counsellor, and also certain health checks and screening tests to confirm your suitability and to ensure that there is no risk of them passing inherited illnesses or diseases to recipients.

-At Herts & Essex Fertility Centre we offer an independent counselling service to help you decide whether sperm or egg sharing is the best route to free IVF for you.
+At Herts & Essex Fertility Centre we provide an independent counselling service to help you to fully understand the process, and so decide whether sperm or egg sharing is a route to funded IVF that you are completely comfortable with.
 The counselling is particularly important because of the HFEA’s ruling since 2005 that all sperm or egg share donors be identifiable and contactable by any children born as a result of their donation, if they so wish, once they have turned 18.

 It is also worth visiting the Fertility Fairness website to find out the current provision of NHS-funded IVF in your area